 I used a variety of techniques for the collection – such as hand raising, spinning and scoring and folding.
 I then created my own rock hammers which added unique texture to the metal.
 I used a tap and die set to thread rod that was then soldered to the vessels, I then drilled a hole in the rocks and they were attached with a bolt.
 I made six vessels in total, they were all made this way apart from one where I riveted the rock on.
 Two vessels were made in silver, one Britannia and one sterling, I was able to make these in silver as I was given a bursary from the Goldsmiths Company.
 The rest were made from gilding metal with two silver plated.

-You have won various awards for your work including the ‘Assay Masters’ Award for Excellence’ in 2015 and you received a free GoJD Membership for the duration of one year, 2015.
-What did winning these awards mean to you and have they helped you progress in your career?
+You have won various awards for your work including the ‘Assay Masters’ Award for Excellence’ in 2015.
+What does winning awards mean to you and have they helped you progress in your career?